Law & Economics of International Trade

 Examination format.
 The format for both exams will be: about 40% short answer questions and about 60% essays.
 In general there will be more questions of both types than must be answered, so you will have some choice (though there is often one mandatory question which everyone must answer).
 The exams must be written in blue books, which you must supply.

 Policy on examinations.
-The midterm exam will be taken during the class period on 12 October.
+The midterm exam will be taken during the class period on 9 March.
 Unless you have a standard university accepted excuse for missing the exam (e.g. health), you must take the exams at their scheduled time.
 If you miss the first exam there will be a makeup exam (given during finals week).
 Note: to be eligible to take a makeup exam you must have a legitimate excuse for having missed the regular exam.
-The final examination will only be given on the scheduled date: Monday, 13 December 8:00-11:00 (there will be no exceptions so do not make travel plans that conflict with this).
+The final examination will only be given on the scheduled date: Monday, 8 May, 4:00-7:00pm.

 Policy on short papers.
 I will divide the class into 3 groups.
 Every week, all members of one of those groups (to be specified on the first day of class) will prepare a paper on that week’s reading.
 The papers should identify and discuss some significant element of that week’s readings.
 The papers should be 3 or 5 pages long and, on a separate page, should include 5 questions for the group to discuss.